 Please refer to more info in here: Azure Deployment

 Jam.py is providing a lightweight internal Web server for the Development/Testing, just like Django.
-This means Jam.py is extremely portable and the Application can be shipped as is, or so called click-and-run, with just jam folder from Jam.py distribution copied into the Application folder.
+This means Jam.py is extremely portable.
+Application can be shipped as is, or so called click-and-run, with just jam folder from Jam.py distribution copied into the Application folder.
 Of course, Python still needs to be installed locally.

 Apache Web Server and